bfowler40/js-30-day-challenge/01-drum-kit/README.md

 #### Typings

-Made an effort not to use 'any' here and was led to extend the Event and Element interfaces, which was new. :smiley_cat:
+In an effort not to use 'any' was led to extend the Event and Element interfaces, which was new. :smiley_cat:

 #### JS Promise API

-Used the AngularJS $q service a lot but first time using the API.
-As a caveat there is no browser fallback here and i'm not too concerned at this point about handling a rejection. :snowboarder:
+Used the AngularJS $q service a lot, but first time using the API.
+As a caveat there is no browser fallback here and i'm not too concerned at this point about handling a rejection beyond a warning in the console. :snowboarder:

 #### Git